Gardens of Tunbridge Wells

 Penshurst Place and Gardens

 The historic walled gardens are the jewel in the crown of Penshurst Place; with records dating back to 1346, they provide a superb example of Elizabethan garden design.
 Visitors to the gardens will find 11 acres of garden “rooms” providing a variety of form, foliage and bloom throughout the year.

-A special point of interest for the gardens in 2016 is the regenerated historic Blue and Yellow border; as well as reinstating key architectural elements and creating a new planting scheme, two new varieties of iris; “Penshurst Blue” and “Penshurst Yellow” (specially bred for Penshurst Place by Olga Wells from the Kent Iris Society) have been added to the beautiful border as part of the restoration project.
+In 2016 the historic Blue and Yellow border was replanted; as well as reinstating key architectural elements and creating a new planting scheme, two new varieties of iris; “Penshurst Blue” and “Penshurst Yellow” (specially bred for Penshurst Place by Olga Wells from the Kent Iris Society) have been added to the beautiful border as part of the restoration project.

 Other garden highlights are the 100 metre peony border that blooms in late May, providing a spectacular array of pinks and fuchsias for the early summer.
 The Orchard, and newly restored Rose Garden are also not to be missed, showing a variety of plant life and colour throughout the season.

 Surrounding the formal gardens is the ancient historic parkland of the Penshurst Place estate, which features a rich mix of landscapes, habitats and wildlife.

 The Garden Restaurant and Porcupine Café serve refreshments perfect for lunch or tea.

 Photo: South Lawn at Penshurst Place (c) Peter Smith Jigsaw